-During the years ended June 30, 2017 and 2016, BASIS DC participated in multiple federal award programs.
-Federal revenues recognized during the years ended June 30, 2017 and 2016 was as follows:
+During the years ended June 30, 2018 and 2017, BASIS DC participated in the following federal award programs:

-June e 30, 2017 Jun e 30, 2016 Individuals with Disabilities Education Act (IDEA 611) \$ 90,769 \$ 84,934 Elementary and Secondary Education (Title II) 36,117 32,281 National School Lunch and Breakfast Program Donated Commodities 28,089 10,651 43,393 Donated Commodities 10,031 - Total \$ 165,626 \$ 160,608
+Jun e 30, 2018 Jun e 30, 2017

+Individuals with Disabilities Education Act (IDEA 611) \$ 79,526 \$ 90,769

+National School Lunch and Breakfast Programs 27,484 28,089

+Elementary and Secondary Education (Title II) 25,372 36,117

+Improving School Climate 12,286 -

+Donated Commodities 6,003 10,651

+Total \$ 150,671 \$ 165,626

 Federal formula grants are allocations of money to states or their subdivisions in accordance with distribution formulas prescribed by law or administrative regulation, for activities of a continuing nature not confined to a specific project.
 The Charter School receives federal formula grants under the provisions of the No Child Left Behind Act (NCLB) of 2001, P.L 107-110.
+NCLB funds are not intended to replace state or local educational funding.
+Rather, NCLB funds provide additional support to states, LEAs, and schools for specific purposes.
+Grants are provided by the U.S. Department of Education and passed through the District of Columbia Office of the State Superintendent of Education (OSSE).